musikele/musikele.github.io/_posts/2019-08-17-what-is-the-difference-between-var-let-and-const-in-javascript.md

 //  "Value of someVariable again:  true"
 ```

 Did you notice that I declared the variable inside the if block?
-You would expect an error ("dude, your variable does not exist at this moment") instead js will just let you do it.
+You would expect an error ("dude, your variable does not exist at this moment") instead Javascript will just let you do it.
 Why?

 ### Hoisting

 Javascript will read your .js file twice.
-The first time it will **move on the top of the function** all `var` declarations, initializing these variables with `undefined`.
+The first time it will **move on the top of the current unction** all `var` declarations, initializing these variables with `undefined`.

 The second time it reads the `.js` file, it will now execute the interpreted code.